Pixelguru26/Base-Libs/README.md

 * `for v in rec:iter(rec2)` iterates rec2 through rec in "stamp" fashion.
 Developed for use in grid/list-style menus.
 V is the rectangle representing the current space.
 * `rec:sPos(i)` returns corner vector `i` with slope support - i being an integer from 1 to 3
 * `rec:sPosList()` returns a list of the corner vectors with slope support
+* `rec:aPos(i)` returns the corner vector `i` with slope *and* basic support
 * `rec:corner(i)` returns the `i`th corner of the rectangle without slope support.
 * `rec:corners()` returns a list of the corners of the rectangle without slope support.
+* `rec:SATIntersect(other)` returns whether or not the two rectangles are intersecting using the Separating Axis Theorem.
+* `rec:SATNearest(other,getDelta,getImpact)` returns basic information for SAT physics between slopes: isIntersecting, nearestSideIndex, nearestPointIndex, nearestDistance, Delta/Impact, Impact/nil (the last two dependant on the given arguments)
+* `rec:SATExpel(other,getDelta)` expels rec from other with slope and basic support.
+If getDelta is true, returns delta of SATNearest.
 * `rec:regressB(vec)` regresses the given position - returns the integer index of the position on that row.
 * `rec:regress(rec2,vec)` regresses the given position, using the rectangle to define cell size.
 * `rec:unpack()` returns the top left x, top left y, width, and height of the box.